rarcodia/eRebin/README.md

 ## How to cite

-If you make use of this code, please link to this github repo and cite [this paper](https://ui.adsabs.harvard.edu/abs/2021Natur.592..704A/abstract) and [this too](https://ui.adsabs.harvard.edu/abs/2024arXiv240117275A/abstract).
+If you make use of this code, please link to this github repo and cite [this paper](https://ui.adsabs.harvard.edu/abs/2021Natur.592..704A/abstract) and [this too](https://ui.adsabs.harvard.edu/abs/2024arXiv240117275A/abstract) for the rebinning of eROSITA light curves, and [this paper](https://ui.adsabs.harvard.edu/abs/2022A%26A...661A..18B/abstract) for the count rate estimates.

 Contact me here or at rarcodia@mit.edu for questions/bugs/changes!